Trade union participation in company layoffs does not completely take away the flexibility of employers to fire, labor law experts say.

-The labor contract law, which has been put forward in draft form and has invited public comment, has aroused concerns from foreign companies because a provision states that employers might have to consult unions or representative assemblies of workers about mass layoffs.
+The labour contract law, which has been put forward in draft form and has invited public comment, has aroused concerns from foreign companies because a provision states employers might have to consult unions or representative assemblies of workers about mass layoffs.

-Employers are worried their flexibility in hiring and firing, guaranteed in Chinese economic reforms, might be taken away, even though the National People's Congress (NPC), the country's top legislature, still needs to make a final review to ensure the draft becomes law.
+Employers are worried their flexibility in hiring and firing, guaranteed in Chinese economic reforms, might be taken away, even though the National People's Congress, the country's top legislature, still needs to make a final review to ensure the draft becomes law.

-"Unions should be excluded from the two main bodies that deal with labor contracts," he said.
+"Unions should be excluded from the two main bodies that deal with labour contracts," he said.
 "But the law coerces companies to accept the interference of unions when they plan layoffs."

 He said the provision would be difficult to run because the proposed law and related rules do not regulate the legal liability or punishment for employers if they axe workers without consulting workers' organizations.

-But labor experts participating in reviewing the draft believe the provision could be run and stressed the law was designed to protect the rights of Chinese laborers whose collective bargaining ability was weaker than that of management.
+But labour experts participating in reviewing the draft believe the provision could be run and stressed the law was designed to protect the rights of Chinese labourers whose collective bargaining ability was weaker than that of management.

 "The provision applies only when companies face financial difficulties, acquisition or merging, and when they need ratifications," said Jia, who is among a panel of experts appointed by the top legislature to explain the law.

 It aims to curb employers from firing without consequences when there is an economic recession, she said.